-Original Code: RJS Mutant: join (); sleep (10000);
+Original Code: RJS Mutant: join (); sleep(10000);

-4.2.4 ELPA - Exchange Lock/Permit Acquistion
+5.2.5 ELPA - Exchange Lock/Permit Acquistion

 In a Semaphore the acquire(), acquireUninterruptibly() and tryAcquire() methods can be used to obtain one or more permits to access a shared resource.
 The ELPA operator exchanges one method for another which can lead to potential timing changes as well as starvation.
 For example, an acquire() method will try and obtain one or more permits and will block and wait until the permit or permits become available.
 If the thread that invoked the acquire() method is interrupted it will no longer continue to block and wait.
-If the acquire() method invocation is changed to acquire-Uninterruptibly() it will behave exactly the same except it can no longer be interupted.
-Thus in situations where the semaphore is unfair or if for other reasons the number of requested permits never becomes available the thread that invoked the acquireUninterruptibly() will stay dormant and wait.
-If an acquire() method invocation is changed to a try-Acquire() then a permit will be acquired if one is available otherwise the thread will not block and wait. tryAcquire() will acquire a permit or permits unfairly even if the fairness setting is set to fair.
+If the acquire() method invocation is changed to acquireUninterruptibly() it will behave exactly the same except it can no longer be interupted.
+Thus in situations where the semaphore is unfair or if for other reasons the number of requested permits never becomes available the thread that invoked the acquire() then a permit will be acquired if one is available otherwise the thread will not block and wait. tryAcquire() will acquire a permit or permits unfairly even if the fairness setting is set to fair.
 Use of tryAcquire() may cause starvation for threads waiting for permits.